-In connection with our separation we assumed, and indemnified Xperi Inc. for, certain liabilities.
+In connection with the Separation we assumed, and indemnified Xperi Inc. for, certain liabilities.
 If we are required to make payments pursuant to these indemnities, we may need to divert cash to meet those obligations and our financial results could be negatively impacted.
-In addition, Xperi Inc. will assume, and indemnify us for certain liabilities.
+In addition, Xperi Inc. assumed, and must indemnify us for certain liabilities.
 These indemnities may not be sufficient to insure us against the full amount of liabilities for which we will be allocated responsibility, and Xperi Inc. may not be able to satisfy its indemnification obligations in the future.